aljaz90/aljaz90/README.md

 ### Hi there, I'm Aljaz 👋
+- I'm working on too many projects at the same time :sweat_smile:
-- I love working with JavaScript especially Node.js :smirk:
+- I love working with JavaScript :smirk:
 - I know how to make some fine UIs :ok_hand:
-- But I prefer making the backend :muscle:
+- but I prefer making the backend :muscle:
-- Working on too many projects at the same time :sweat_smile:

 Comfortable using:
 1. JavaScript :yellow_heart: